geseib/vpcintro/website/content/Lab2-TransitGateway/70-DeployTGW/70-Create TGW.md

     - **Auto accept shared attachments**: **check**
     - Click the **Create Transit Gateway** button.

-    _Be sure to uncheck the Default route table association and propagation_
+    _Be sure to uncheck the Default route table association and propagation.
+We do this becuase we want to control what route table each attachment uses, and which atachments advertise routes to the route tables in the Transit Gateway._

+    -The Auto accept shared attachments option lets those AWS accounts we have shared the TGW with, to create an attachment to this Transit Gateway.
+They still wont be able to route without action on our end, becuase we unchecked the router table association/propagation._

     ![TGW Created](/images/tgw-created.png)